The Makings of a Hospitable Hotel Website

 When it comes down to it, your website is a place to drive conversions.
 This means functionality, performance, and user experience are big factors for hotel site design.

-Your website is a great place to start—it’s where you first show you are truly hospitable to the traveler’s needs.
+Your website is a great place to start—it’s where you first show you are genuinely hospitable to the traveler’s needs.
 A website is a perfect place to distinguish yourself.
+When it comes down to it, your website is a place to drive conversions.
+This means functionality, performance, and user experience are significant factors for hotel site design.

 Responsive Design